 Addiction is the realignment of your brain to think it needs a chemical for survival.
 Like water.
 Like air.
 Your brain is an amazing, flexible instrument that is designed to learn, and drugs, are designed to manipulate it.

-It’s not just the Lizard brain that you have to override.
-The part of your brain that controls your instincts to do the very things you NEED to do to survive.
-There are also all kinds of chemical reactions going off when you drink and it takes time to re-stabilize when you stop.
+It’s not just the Lizard brain (the part of your brain that controls your instincts to do the very things you NEED to do to survive) that you have to override.
+There are also all kinds of chemical reactions going off in your brain when you drink, and your brain takes time to re-stabilize when you shut down the alcohol feed.

 …. there (is) a significant decrease in the function of the serotonin system, which regulates impulse control and mood, in women’s brains after just four years of problem drinking,

 By jacking up dopamine levels in your brain, alcohol tricks you into thinking that it’s actually making you feel great (or maybe just better, if you are drinking to get over something emotionally difficult).
 The effect is that you keep drinking to get more dopamine release, but at the same time you’re altering other brain chemicals that are enhancing feelings of depression.